Where is Alex Rae now?

 In February 2013, Rae and Ince were back together again at Championship side Blackpool and managed to save the club from relegation to League One.

-Despite a great start to the 2013-14 season where they won five of their first six games, the team had a terrible run of form which ultimately ended up with Ince and Rae getting the sack in January 2014.
+Despite a great start to the 2013-14 season where the team won five of their first six games, they then endured a terrible run of form which ultimately ended up with the pair getting the sack in January 2014.

-Rae was back in football in August 2014 when he joined up with his former manager at Rangers, Alex McLeish at Belgian side Genk as assistant manager.
+Later that year Rae joined up with his former Rangers manager Alex McLeish at Belgian side Genk as his assistant but stepped down in May 2015 despite qualifying for the Europa League.

-In December 2015 Rae was back in management when he was appointed as manager of Scottish Championship side St Mirren but was sacked after just 10 months after a win-less start to the 2016-17 season.
+In December 2015 Rae was back in management when he was appointed as manager of Scottish Championship side St Mirren but was sacked after just 10 months after a winless start to the 2016-17 campaign.

-Outside of football, Alex Rae is chairman of The Second Chance Project which helps people with drug and alcohol problems through a structured treatment programme.
+Outside of football he is chairman of The Second Chance Project which helps people with drug and alcohol problems through a structured treatment programme.

 Alex Rae: Premier League Statistics